amazon-science/auto-rag-eval/README.md

 ### Bring your own LLM

 We currently support endpoints for Bedrock (Claude) in `LLMServer` file.
-We also show support for custom OpenLlama and LlamaV2 endpoints in the folder but please avoid using aside than for debugging.
 The only thing needed to bring your own is a class, with an `inference` function that takes a prompt in input and output both the prompt and completed text.
 Modify `LLMExamGenerator` class in `ExamGenerator/question_generator.py` to incorporate it.
 Different LLM generate different types of questions.
 Hence, you might want to modify the raw exam parsing in `ExamGenerator/multi_choice_questions.py`.